philga7/mcp-n8n-workflow-builder/PUBLISHING.md

-# Automated Workflow Deployment and MCP-Based Management
+# MCP-Based Workflow Management

-This guide provides instructions for the automated deployment of n8n workflows to `n8n.informedcrew.com` using semantic versioning, GitHub Actions, and MCP (Model Context Protocol) tools for interactive management.
+This guide provides instructions for managing n8n workflows using MCP (Model Context Protocol) tools with semantic versioning for release management.

 ## Prerequisites

-Before deploying workflows, make sure you have:
+Before managing workflows, make sure you have:

 1. Access to n8n.informedcrew.com with API permissions
-2. GitHub repository with configured secrets
-3. MCP server configured with n8n-workflow-builder (for interactive management)
+2. MCP server configured with n8n-workflow-builder
-4. Properly configured package.json with semantic versioning
+3. Properly configured package.json with semantic versioning
-5. All changes committed to git using conventional commits
+4. All changes committed to git using conventional commits

-## Deployment and Management Process
+## Workflow Management Process

-### 1. Configure GitHub Secrets

-Set up the following secrets in your GitHub repository:

-- `N8N_API_URL`: The n8n instance URL (e.g., `https://n8n.informedcrew.com`)
-- `N8N_API_KEY`: Your n8n API key
-- `N8N_WORKFLOW_ID`: The ID of the workflow to update

-### 2. Configure MCP Server (Optional)
+### 1. Configure MCP Server

 For interactive workflow management, set up the n8n-workflow-builder MCP server: